NanoComp/meep/doc/docs/Python_User_Interface.md

 + `x,y,z` are 1d NumPy arrays storing the $x,y,z$ coordinates of the points in the grid slice
-+ `w` is an array of the same dimensions as the array returned by `get_array`/`get_dft_array`, whose entries are the weights in a cubature rule for integrating over the spatial region (with the points in the cubature rule being just the grid points contained in the region).
++ `w` is a NumPy array of the same dimensions as the array returned by `get_array`/`get_dft_array`, whose entries are the weights in a cubature rule for integrating over the spatial region (with the points in the cubature rule being just the grid points contained in the region).
 Thus, if $Q(\mathbf{x})$ is